Heights Hill MHS, CAB, Board of Directors

 Eddie Hardaway is the Director of CORE & Contract Services who works with both LGBTQ and non-LGBTQ people living with diagnosed mental illness to support their goals and nurture their independence.
 Eddie knows that every person has the capacity for happiness and the ability to work to reach their goals.
 Eddie believes that the work he does helps put people closer to living a life that helps them have self value and become a contributing member of their community.
 Eddie has worked with children, adults and families impacted by mental illness and developmental delays which has rewarded him with tremendous joy seeing folks become aware of their self worth and overcome obstacles.
 Eddie is a licensed master Social Worker, trained in trauma informed, recovery oriented, integrated, and person-centered care.
 He’s also the recipient of numerous awards including the NYS one year residency scholarship award to the Silberman School of Social Work at Hunter College.
 He hold a Master’s degree in Social Work from the Silberman School of Social Work at Hunter College of New York.

-PARKER JORDAN, MSW / DIRECTOR OF COMMUNITY ENGAGEMENT
+GRACE GERBER / DIRECTOR OF COMMUNITY ENGAGEMENT

 DANNY BRITO / COMMUNITY ENGAGEMENT COORDINATOR